-The Graduate Medical Education Committee (GMEC), excluding the University Health System representative, serves as the appeals body for all residents/fellows in programs sponsored by UT Health San Antonio, independent of their funding source, for dismissal or nonrenewal.
-Such dismissal or nonrenewal could occur because of failure of the resident/fellow to comply with his/her responsibilities or failure to demonstrate appropriate medical knowledge or skill as determined by the program's supervising faculty.
-This appeals mechanism is open to a resident/fellow dismissed during the academic year or a resident/fellow whose contract for the following academic year is not renewed in a categorical program in which there has been no explicit information provided to the resident/fellow that advancement was on a pyramidal system.
+The Graduate Medical Education Committee (GMEC), excluding the University Health System representative, serves as the appeals body for all fellows in programs sponsored by UT Health San Antonio, independent of their funding source, for dismissal or nonrenewal.
+Such dismissal or nonrenewal could occur because of failure of the fellow to comply with his/her responsibilities or failure to demonstrate appropriate medical knowledge or skill as determined by the program's supervising faculty.
+This appeals mechanism is open to a fellow dismissed during the academic year or a fellow whose contract for the following academic year is not renewed in a categorical program in which there has been no explicit information provided to the fellow that advancement was on a pyramidal system.

 It is the responsibility of the Child Abuse Pediatrics faculty to document a warning period prior to dismissal or failure to reappoint a fellow and to demonstrate efforts for the provision of opportunities for remediation.
-As a rule, a resident/fellow is not dismissed without a probationary period except in instances of flagrant misconduct (see next paragraph).
-Opportunities must be provided and documented for the resident/fellow to discuss with the department's or division's program director or chair the basis for probation, the expectations of the probationary period, and the evaluation of the resident's/fellow's performance during the probation.
-Discussions with the resident/fellow will be documented, copies provided to the resident/fellow, and the original documents placed in the resident's/fellow's training file.
+As a rule, a fellow is not dismissed without a probationary period except in instances of flagrant misconduct (see next paragraph).
+Opportunities must be provided and documented for the fellow to discuss with the Program Director, Division Chief and/or Department Chair the basis for probation, the expectations of the probationary period, and the evaluation of the fellow's performance during the probation.
+Discussions with the fellow will be documented, copies provided to the fellow, and the original documents placed in the fellow's training file.